Sarah Mildred Long Bridge: Present bridge

-Construction of a $158.5 million replacement bridge began in January 2015, scheduled to open to traffic in September 2017.
+Construction of a $158.5 million replacement bridge began in January 2015, originally scheduled to open to traffic in September 2017.
 The original bridge had been set to close in November 2016, but was moved up to August 21, 2016, by a mechanical problem that would have cost $1 million to repair.

 The new structure was designed by a joint venture of Hardesty & Hanover and Figg Engineering and constructed by Cianbro Corp.
-Rather than being constructed of structural steel, the bridge employs cantilevered, post-tensioned concrete spans, allowing eleven fewer piers than the original and an improved ability to absorb ship impact.
+Rather than being constructed of structural steel, the bridge employs cantilevered, post-tensioned concrete spans, allowing 11 fewer piers than the original and an improved ability to absorb ship impact.
 Its vertical clearance of 56 ft when closed to "IC-standard" is approximately 35 ft higher than the original bridge, allowing an estimated 68% fewer openings.
 The bridge deck also has wider shoulders for bicycle lanes.

 An award of $25 million was made by the U.S. Department of Transportation for the railroad portion of the work, reflecting its role in supporting the Portsmouth Naval Shipyard downriver.
-The result is a dual-purpose single 300 ft lift span with an integrated set of rails, which lowers to railroad level when rail traffic must cross.
+The result was a dual-purpose single 300 ft lift span with an integrated set of rails, which lowers to railroad level when rail traffic must cross.

 The new bridge was scheduled to open on September 1, 2017, but construction delays pushed this back into 2018.
 Maine and New Hampshire's DOT officials maintain the bridge was "commissioned" in late January 2018 following several simulated lifting scenarios, allowing the states to take possession.
 The replacement bridge was officially opened on March 30, 2018.

 In March 2019, the project was recognized as New Hampshire's most outstanding engineering achievement of the prior year by the American Council of Engineering Companies (ACEC).
 The project was also one of 16 finalists for ACEC's national award.

+Incidents

+On April 30, 2025, a person died by suicide by jumping from the bridge.
+That the person had jumped was not known until surveillance video of the bridge was reviewed the next day.
+On October 27, 2025, a man from Eliot, Maine, was rescued shortly after 10 a.m. after jumping from the bridge.